OlgaChernytska/Catcher-Reinforcement-Learning/README.md

 ## Interpretation

 There is a lot of randomness while learning occurs.
 All algorithm are higly sensitive to what states agent sees and in what order throughout the training.
-While Q-table is initialized to contain zero, Cross-Entropy Method has one more randomness because of sampling from parameter distibution and Neural Network has randomness because of weight initialization.
-These are the reasons why sometimes algorithm does not train, why simetimes it stuck is some locat optima and sometimes train well.
-So algortithms were reinitialized several times to make training process work.

-The figures below represent how different algorithms train.
+While Q-table is initialized to contain zeros, Cross-Entropy Method has one more randomness because of sampling from parameter distibution and Neural Network has randomness because of weight initialization.
+These are the reasons why sometimes algorithm does not train, why sometimes it stucks in some locat optima and sometimes it trains well.
+So algorithms were reinitialized several times to make training process work.
+Figures below represent how different algorithms train.

 > Figure 1.
 Q-Learning